JuliaGenAI/ColBERT.jl/README.md

 ## Stay Tuned

-We're excited to continue developing and improving [ColBERT.jl](https://github.com/codetalker7/ColBERT.jl), with the following components to be added soon:
+We're excited to continue developing and improving [ColBERT.jl](https://github.com/codetalker7/ColBERT.jl), with the following components to be added soon (in no order of priority):

-  - A searching, scoring and ranking module.
-Used to get the top ranked documents for a query.
   - A training module, to be used to pre-train a ColBERT model from scratch.
   - Adding support for multiple GPUs.
 Currently the package is designed to support only on GPU.
   - Implementation of multiprocessing and distributed training.